99942 Apophis: Possible impact effects

 As of 2021, the Sentry Risk Table estimated that Apophis would impact Earth with kinetic energy equivalent to 1,200 MT or megatons of TNT.
 In comparison, the energy released by the eruption of Krakatoa was 200 MT, the total global nuclear arsenal has an energy equivalent to 1,460 MT, and the Chicxulub impact and extinction event had an estimated energy of 100,000,000 MT (100 teratons).
 See TNT equivalent examples for an extended table of comparable energies.

 The exact effects of an impact would vary based on the asteroid's composition, and the location and angle of impact.
 Any impact of Apophis would be extremely detrimental to an area of thousands of square kilometres, but would be unlikely to have long-lasting global effects, such as the initiation of an impact winter.
-Assuming Apophis is a 370 m stony asteroid with a density of 3,000 kg/m^{3}, if it were to impact into sedimentary rock, Apophis would create a 5.1 km impact crater.
+Assuming Apophis is a 370 m stony asteroid with a density of 3,000 kg/m^{3}, if it were to impact into sedimentary rock, Apophis would create a 5.1 km wide impact crater.